 This function returns information about the system call.
-See Error!
-Reference source not found. for information about the MachSyscall class.
+See Appendix B for information about the MachSyscall class.

 Appendix A. Registers

 This appendix describes the MachRegister interface, which is used for accessing registers in ProcControlAPI.
 The entire definition of MachRegister contains more register names than are listed here; this appendix only lists the registers that can be accessed through ProcControlAPI.